Watchdog who found hospital shortages unfazed by Trump barbs

 Trump called the report, based on a late March survey of 323 hospitals nationwide, “just wrong” and suggested that its conclusions were skewed by politics.

-“Give me the name of the inspector general,” Trump said.
+“Give me the name of the inspector general,” Trump told reporters.
 “Could politics be entered into that?”
+Trump later dismissed the report on Twitter as “Another Fake Dossier!”

 Democratic Rep. Carolyn Maloney of New York, who chairs the Oversight panel, said Tuesday that Grimm “should not have had to endure these senseless personal attacks just for doing her job.”
 Maloney thanked Grimm for “tolerating” Trump’s attacks “with dignity while she continues serving the American people.”

-Grimm, a career government manager who has served under four presidents, took over the acting IG post in January.
-She told lawmakers she has long been aware that she can be replaced at any time and does not let that fact affect her work.
+Grimm, a career government manager who has served under four presidents, told lawmakers that as acting IG, she has long been aware that she can be replaced at any time and does not let that fact affect her work.

 “I do think independence is the cornerstone of what any office of inspector general does,” Grimm said.
 “That allows us to be impartial in the work we do … letting the facts take us where they may.”

+Grimm called the report “a snapshot in time,” but said it offered “quick and reliable data from the ground” to document the nation’s response to the novel coronavirus, which has killed nearly 100,000 Americans.

-Grimm also pushed back on a theory advanced by some Republicans that hospitals may have intentionally reported inaccurate COVID-19 data in an effort to win more federal money or equipment.
+Grimm also pushed back on a theory advanced by some critics that hospitals may have intentionally reported inaccurate COVID-19 data in an effort to win more federal money or equipment.

 “I do not believe hospitals were being misleading in providing us with this information,” Grimm said.
 Investigators did not “independently go behind and verify” the hospitals’ claims, she added.